Arnold Schwarzenegger: Vehicles

-Growing up during Allied-occupied Austria, Schwarzenegger commonly saw heavy military vehicles such as tanks as a child.
+Growing up in Allied-occupied Austria, Schwarzenegger commonly saw heavy military vehicles such as tanks as a child.
 As a result, he paid $20,000 to bring his Austrian Army M47 Patton tank (331) to the United States, which he previously operated during his mandatory service in 1965.
 However, he later obtained his vehicle in 1991/2, during his tenure as the Chairmen of the President's Council on Sports, Fitness, and Nutrition, and now uses it to support his charity.
-His first car ever was an Opel Kadett in 1969 after serving in the Austrian army, then he rode a Harley-Davidson Fat Boy in 1991.
+His first car ever was an Opel Kadett in 1969 after he served in the Austrian army.
+Schwarzenegger later rode a Harley-Davidson Fat Boy in 1991.

-Moreover, he came to develop an interest in large vehicles and became the first civilian in the U.S. to purchase a Humvee.
-He was so enamored by the vehicle that he lobbied the Humvee's manufacturer, AM General, to produce a street-legal, civilian version, which they did in 1992; the first two Hummer H1s they sold were also purchased by Schwarzenegger.
+He came to develop an interest in other large vehicles as well, and became the first civilian in the U.S. to purchase a Humvee.
+He was so enamored with the vehicle that he lobbied the Humvee's manufacturer, AM General, to produce a street-legal, civilian version, which they did in 1992; the first two Hummer H1s they sold were also purchased by Schwarzenegger.
 In 2010, he had one regular and three running on non-fossil power sources; one for hydrogen, one for vegetable oil, and one for biodiesel.
 Schwarzenegger was in the news in 2014 for buying a rare Bugatti Veyron Grand Sport Vitesse.
-He was spotted and filmed in 2015 in his car, painted silver with bright aluminium forged wheels.
+He was spotted and filmed in 2015 in his car, which was painted silver with bright aluminum forged wheels.
 His Bugatti has its interior adorned in dark brown leather.
 In 2017, Schwarzenegger acquired a Mercedes G-Class modified for all-electric drive.

 The Hummers that Schwarzenegger bought in 1992 are so large—each weighs 6300 lb and is 7 ft wide—that they are classified as large trucks, and U.S. fuel economy regulations do not apply to them.
 During the gubernatorial recall campaign, he announced that he would convert one of his Hummers to burn hydrogen.
 The conversion was reported to have cost about $21,000.
 After the election, he signed an executive order to jump-start the building of hydrogen refueling plants called the California Hydrogen Highway Network, and gained a United States Department of Energy grant to help pay for its projected US$91 million cost.
 California took delivery of the first H2H (Hydrogen Hummer) in October 2004.